- Installing and uninstalling

 Macintosh gatekeeper issue: If you encounter "damaged file" or "cannot open",

 Control-click or right-click on MotionGenesisStartHere and choose Open.

 - Ensure you have Java JDK (not JRE) installed on your computer.

-Hopefully, you installed the JRE (not Java) or a plot will not ultimately appear.
+Hopefully, you have installed a Java JDK (not just a Java JRE) or a plot will not ultimately appear.

-- Click the Function button and try to plot a function.
+- From within the plotting utility, click the Function button and try to plot a function.

-- Contact us if the plotter still does not work.
+- Contact us if the plotting program still does not work.

 - Using and running MotionGenesis

 - Does MotionGenesis run on Windows and Macintosh OSX?
 Yes

 - Does MotionGenesis run on Linux, Ubuntu, CentOS, etc.?
 Yes - depending on the release

 - Can the MotionGenesis folder be moved to a USB chip and run off a USB port?

 Yes.
 However the MGLicense.txt file must correspond to the computer and user on which it runs.